- At least three people have died in bushfires in NSW

 - At least 150 homes destroyed, the figure is expected to rise

-- Seventy-two fires burning across the state, 36 not under control
+- Dozens of fires are burning across the state, many out of control

 - Conditions expected to worsen on Tuesday

 Prime Minister Scott Morrison and New South Wales Premier Gladys Berejiklian have learnt first hand the difficulties firefighters are facing trying to tackle the raging fires in the north of the state.